jschwarzwalder/aws-sdk-php/docs/guide/credentials.rst

 Credential providers are passed into the ``credentials`` client constructor option.
 Credential providers are asynchronous, which forces them to be lazily evaluated each time an API operation is invoked.
-As such, passing in a credential provider function to an SDK client constructor will not immediately validate the credentials.
+As such, passing in a credential provider function to an SDK client constructor does not immediately validate the credentials.
 If the credential provider does not return a credentials object, an API operation will be rejected with an ``Aws\Exception\CredentialsException``.